8th Day (Jewish band): Musical style

 8th Day's sound, though primarily inspired by traditional Jewish music, also contains influences from secular styles such as power pop, blues, and reggae.
 Guitarist Bentzion Marcus has described the group as a "very eclectic, klezmer-funk-rock band", noting that on Chasing Prophecy, "each song stands on its own.
-The style of songs range from Middle Eastern, rock, folk/country, jazz/blues.
-It’s got everything."
+The style of songs range from Middle Eastern, rock, folk/country, jazz/blues."